This article was originally published by CEOWorld Magazine.

 There is a growing concern about the well-being and development of health care workers in the U.S. to meet future demand.
 Many organizations are finding new ways to retain existing staff while recruiting the right fits for their business.
 CEOs and their companies need to embrace new ways to keep their best employees.

 FirstLight Home Care, incorporating many of the programs mentioned above, has maintained an average caregiver turnover rate of 15.5 percent, while the turnover rate for caregivers in the United States has reached an average of 61 percent.
-The ability to retain staff has helped drive success.
+The ability to retain staff has helped drive potential wealth building.